shams3049/teraform/README.md

 This example demonstrates how to use Terraform to set up an Nginx container using Docker.
 It includes creating a Docker image for Nginx and launching a Docker container with the Nginx image.

 For detailed instructions and usage, refer to the [Terraform Nginx Demo README](terraform-nginx-demo/README.md).

+### GPU CV API Example

+This example demonstrates how to set up a GPU backend machine learning-based computer vision API using Terraform and Docker.
+The API provides image annotations by detecting objects in the image.

+For detailed instructions and usage, refer to the [GPU CV API Example README](gpu_cv_api_example/README.md).

 ## Contributing